dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 Free Agents will be produced each season after the team drop/add window has completed.
 Starting with the 2021 season, staff may add additional FAs to the pool using unused forms of charcters with multiple transformations.

-Other available FAs (for the 2021 season):
+All available FAs (for the 2021 season):

 - 10 zeni:
     - Appule